What camera equipment is recommended for the tours?

 Elding recommendations: Whales and dolphins are fast moving, unpredictable animals most of the time so you are more likely to get them on your screen if you use video mode rather than photo mode.
 Also, you have the added bonus of all the excitement of everyone in the background too, you may even capture something amazing that even the most experienced photographer was too slow to get.
 When taking a video remember to turn your phone to landscape to get more in your footage.

-Drones have become very popular the last few years and the birds eye footage they record is priceless.
-Drones have even become a huge asset in whale and dolphin research and conservation.
-Of course you need calm conditions to be able to use these.
-The disadvantage of them is that they can be rather disruptive to others.
-Issues with the equipment can also happen and when out at sea you need to be prepared for the loss of it.
+Drones have increased in popularity in the last few years - and for good reason!
+Their bird's eye footage is priceless and they have even become a huge asset in whale and dolphin research and conservation.
+The disadvantage of them however is that they can be rather disruptive to others and issues with the equipment is not uncommon out at sea.

 What else to think about?